thecodeofdaniel/thecodeofdaniel.github.io/content/posts/recovering-delete-windows-boot-part/index.md

 bootrec \scanos
 ```

-In the video, Chris is sucessful, as it found the Windows installation related
+In the video, Chris is successful, as it found the Windows installation related
-to the root parition.
+to the root partition.
 For me however, it was not.
 But once I restarted my
 computer, it turned out fine!

 ## That's it!